Martello Towers in Canada

 Quebec No.2 Martello Tower

-Quebec No.3 no longer exists.
-It was demolished in 1904 to make way for the McKenzie Memorial Building of the Jeffery Hale Hospital. after being used as a residence.
+Tower 3 was destroyed in 1904 to make way for the McKenzie Memorial Building of the Jeffery Hale Hospital.

 Quebec No.4 Martello Tower c1900